Dr Martin Toms JP BA(Hons) MPhil CertEd PhD FHEA

 UK

-Dr Martin Toms is an expert in youth sport and talent identification from a socio-cultural perspective.
-He works on a national and international perspective with federations and governing bodies (most notably the PGA of GB&I and also government agencies in India) and is the school lead for International development.
+Dr Martin Toms is an expert in youth sport and talent identification/development and talent transfer from an international and also a socio-cultural perspective.
+He works on a national and international perspective with federations and governing bodies (most notably the PGA of GB&I and also key agencies in India (such as Sports Authority of India, JSW Sports and Inspire Institute of Sport).
+He is an expert in international sport education and is the School of School of Sport, Exercise and Rehabilitation Sciences (SportExR) lead for global engagement.

 Qualifications

-• BA (Hons) Sport Science and English Literature (University of Surrey)
+• BA (Hons) Sport Science and English Literature, University of Surrey, 1993

-• Cert Ed -post secondary education (University of Plymouth)
+• Cert Ed -post secondary education, University of Plymouth, 2000

 Biography

-Dr Toms is a trained QAA Subject Reviewer (Sport & Leisure); an External Examiner.
-He has examined Masters and Doctoral theses around the UK, and has also advised and been on validation panels for programme developments at Universities in the UK and abroad, and regularly presents at National and International conferences.
+Dr Toms is a trained QAA Subject Reviewer (Sport & Leisure) and an active External Examiner across the globe.
+He has also examined Masters and Doctoral theses around the the world.
+He has advised public and private institutions and been on validation panels for programme developments at Universities in the UK and abroad.
+In terms of research, he regularly presents at National and International conferences on youth sport, talent journeys and the importance of sports sampling in elite performance.

-Dr Toms is currently involved in the development of sport and sports science in India, working very closely with the Sports Authority of India, part of the Ministry of Youth Affairs and Sport.
+Dr Toms is currently involved in the development of sport and sports science in India, working very closely with governmental and private institutions to support curriculum development and also youth sport contexts and talent systems.
 This work is alongside the University of Birmingham India Institute as well as organisations in India.
-This follows work undertaken with Skills Active and consortia of Universities in India (which he led), and has developed into a number of streams of activity, consultancy, delivery and support.

-He sits on a number of bodies internally and externally and with a remit to develop Transnational Education, and is also a Visiting Professor at the University of Regina, Canada.
+He sits on a number of bodies internally and externally and with a remit to develop Transnational Education, and is also an adjunct Professor in the Faculty of Graduate Studies and Research at the University of Regina, Canada.

 Teaching

-Undergraduate modules – Sport Development; Global Challenges; Introduction to Sport Business; Developing Professional Practice; Dissertations
+Undergraduate modules – Sport Development; Global Challenges in Sport and Physical Education; Developing Professional Practice; Dissertations

-Postgraduate Taught: Player and Participant Development; Interdisciplinary Research and Impact; thesis supervision
+Postgraduate Taught: Talent Management and Development; Player and Participant Development; Interdisciplinary Research and Impact; thesis supervision

 Postgraduate supervision